javicacheiro/distributed-cron/README.md

 For new systems systemd is a good option.

-### Copy the run helper script
+### Copy the run and `sync_cron` helper scripts
-Edit the run helper script and set the zookeeper location and other required vars.
+Edit the `scripts/run` and `scripts/sync_cron` helper scripts and set the zookeeper location and other required vars.

-Copy the `scripts/run` helper to the target hosts and, for easier use, place it under some directory that is in the PATH (eg. /usr/local/bin).
+Copy them to the target hosts and, for easier use, place them under some directory that is in the PATH (eg. /usr/local/bin).

 ## Usage
 Just prepend `run` to the command in the cron job definition:

+    PATH=/sbin:/usr/sbin:/usr/local/sbin:/bin:/usr/bin:/usr/local/bin

     * * * * * run echo hello

 and the command will run just in one host (the current leader of the service).

+To synchronize the changes across all cron service hosts you can use:

+    sync_cron

 ## Generic leader election service
 The leader election service can also be used in a generic way for other services similar to cron: